Program Structure

 The program begins with a series of core PhD courses.
 This intensive coursework aims to provide all candidates with a broad and complete education covering the basic building blocks and conceptual tools of finance and help orient students toward a specific field of research and thesis supervisor.

-Each of the four campuses has established a program of core courses that reflects the strengths of its faculty (as set out below).
+Each of the five campuses has established a program of core courses that reflects the strengths of its faculty (as set out below).
 These courses provide a sound working basis that enables students to successfully complete the PhD program, generally three years after completing the first phase.
 Each core course is followed by an examination.
 The faculty member in charge attributes each student a final grade for each course based on project assessments, in-class participation, and ongoing work submitted.
-Admission to the second phase (dissertation writing) is determined on the basis of the grades obtained from the core courses and on the successful completion of a summer research paper (for Léman and Zurich campuses) or a comprehensive examination (for Lugano campus) or a research proposal (for St. Gallen campus).
+Admission to the second phase (dissertation writing) is determined on the basis of the grades obtained from the core courses and on the successful completion of a summer research paper (for Léman and Zurich campuses) or a comprehensive examination (for Lugano campus) or a research proposal (for Basel and St. Gallen campus).

 Léman Campus